MenuDocs/guides/guide/topics/discordjs/firstCommand.md

 });
 ```

-Now, a very straightforward `if` statement to check if the `command` part is equal to "!ping".
-Notice how when checking, after both `command` and the literal command string, and sending a response.
-Very easy.
+Now, a very straightforward `if` statement checks if the `command` string is equal to `!ping`.
+We make this comparison before sending the response to ensure the right command is ran.
+We also force it to lowercase to allow running commands without worrying about case sensitivity.

 ## Conclusion